Contributing

 Start your topic branch:

-$ git checkout -b your-topic-branch
+$ git switch -c your-topic-branch

 Make your changes.
 Add tests for your change.
 Make the tests pass:

-$ tox -e behave-latest
+$ tox -e py-django52

 Finally, make sure your tests pass on all the configurations behave-django supports.
 This is defined in tox.ini.
 The Python versions you test against need to be available in your PATH.